CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 The Vaquero data model is meant to be a declarative representation of the state of your datacenter.
 You specify the state you want your baremetal to be in, and Vaquero takes the steps to get there.

-You can find a simple example model using CoreOS [here](https://github.com/gem-test/vaquero).
-A more complex example in a heterogeneous environment, with a multistage boot can be found [here](https://github.com/gem-test/vaquero/tree/multi)

 We treat this data model as a "single source of truth" (SoT) that describes the operating state of your datacenter.
-The data model is [parsed and verified](https://ciscocloud.github.io/vaquero-docs/docs/current/validator.html) by a Vaquero Controller, and then deployed to an on-site Vaquero Agent for execution.
+The data model is [parsed and verified](https://ciscocloud.github.io/vaquero-docs/docs/current/validator.html) and then deployed to an on-site Vaquero Agent for execution.

 ## <a name="key-concepts">Key Concepts</a>